TheLancashireman/dhMuse/README.md

 convenience of having portable copies of my music so that I can take it with me wherever I go (and keep backups just in case).
 Where I live, the law allows that.
 YMMV.

 The basic idea is this.
-Whcn I get a new album:
+When I get a new album:

 * I rip it to a FLAC file (multiple files for double albums).
 * I make an XML file (kinda) of the tracks.